fishjam-cloud/documentation/guide/index.md

 :::warning

-Keep in mind that this won't work on iOS Simulator, as Simulator can't access camera.
+Keep in mind that this won't work on iOS Simulator, as Simulator can't access the camera.

 :::